In comparison to many other countries, the United States can be defined as permissive when it comes to asbestos.

 Based on reports linking exposure to asbestos dust and fibers with mesothelioma and asbestos-related lung cancer deaths, the British Government’s Health and Safety Executive (HSE) stands for the rigorous control of asbestos.
 The HSE is the body responsible for the regulation and enforcement of workplace health, safety, and welfare, as well as research into occupational risks in the UK.
 In fact, the HSE does not believe that any minimum threshold exists for exposure to asbestos below which a person is at zero risk of developing mesothelioma.
 To that end, it is illegal to supply any article containing asbestos, whether for money or free of charge, in the UK.

-What is Waters Kraus & Paul Doing to Help?
+What is Waters Kraus Paul & Siegel Doing to Help?

-The mid-sized plaintiffs’ firm of Waters Kraus & Paul has been fighting for decades to increase regulations for dangerous industries, such as asbestos.
-The asbestos attorneys at Waters Kraus & Paul also fight for justice for victims of corporate negligence who have been exposed to asbestos and suffer from diseases such as pleural mesothelioma.
-Email the asbestos attorneys at Waters Kraus & Paul, or call 800.226.9880, to discuss your potential mesothelioma asbestos lawsuit.
+The mid-sized plaintiffs’ firm of Waters Kraus Paul & Siegel has been fighting for decades to increase regulations for dangerous industries, such as asbestos.
+The asbestos attorneys at Waters Kraus Paul & Siegel also fight for justice for victims of corporate negligence who have been exposed to asbestos and suffer from diseases such as pleural mesothelioma.
+Email the asbestos attorneys at Waters Kraus Paul & Siegel, or call 800.226.9880, to discuss your potential mesothelioma asbestos lawsuit.